razerofficial/CChromaEditor/README.md

 <a name="api"></a>
 ## API

+* Note: See the [Chroma Animation Guide](http://chroma.razer.com/ChromaGuide/) for visual examples of the API methods.

 The API has various methods with the `D` suffix where `double` return-type/parameters were used.
 This is to support engines like `GameMaker` which have a limited number of data-types.

 Methods: